 As a business development company, the Operating Company will be prohibited from acquiring any assets other than "qualifying assets" unless, at the time of and after giving effect to such acquisition, at least 70% of our total assets are qualifying assets.
 As of December 31, 2010, approximately \$88.5 million, or approximately 24.8%, of the Operating Company's total assets, including the Operating Company's investment in SLF, were not "qualifying assets".
 We expect that substantially all of the Operating Company's assets that it may acquire in the future will be "qualifying assets", although it may decide to make other investments that are not "qualifying assets" to the extent permitted by the 1940 Act.
 If the Operating Company does not invest a sufficient portion of its assets in qualifying assets, it would be prohibited from investing in additional assets, which could have a material adverse effect on our business, financial condition and results of operations.
-Similarly, these rules could prevent the Operating Company from making follow-on investments in existing portfolio companies (which could result in the dilution of its position) or could require the Operating Company to dispose of investments at inopportune times in order to come into compliance with the 1940 Act.
-If the Operating Company needs to dispose of these investments quickly, it may be difficult to dispose of such investments at a substantial loss.
+Similarly, these rules could prevent the Operating Company to dispose of investments in existing portfolio companies (which could result in the dilution of its position) or could require the Operating Company to dispose of investments at inopportune times in order to come into compliance with the 1940 Act.
+If the Operating Company needs to dispose of these investments quickly, it may be difficult to dispose of such investments on favorable terms.
+For example, the Operating Company may have difficulty in finding a buyer and, even if a buyer is found, it may have to sell the investments at a substantial loss.